Amanda Claridge

-Amanda Jacqueline Claridge FSA (1 September 1949 – 5 May 2022) was a British professor of Roman archaeology at Royal Holloway, University of London.
+Amanda Jacqueline Claridge (1 September 1949 – 5 May 2022) was a British archaeologist and academic.
+She was Professor of Roman Archaeology at Royal Holloway, University of London.
 Her research interests included "Roman archaeology, especially art, marble sculpture and the marble trade; Roman architecture and urbanism; topography and monuments of the city of Rome and Latium; Antiquarian studies in 16th and 17th century Rome."

 Personal life

 Claridge was born at RAF Hospital Halton; her father, John Claridge, a New Zealander from Wellington, was awarded the DFC as a flight lieutenant bomber pilot, and subsequently rose to wing commander in the RAF.
 Her Scottish mother, Marie (née Cooper), was a flight officer working in intelligence at RAF Bottesford, Leicestershire.

 Claridge's parents separated, her father returning to his native New Zealand while her mother relocated to Italy.
 As a student Claridge's mother had volunteered on excavations under the direction of Mortimer Wheeler, and this no doubt influenced Claridge to take an undergraduate degree at the Institute of Archaeology in London (now part of UCL), where she was taught by Donald Strong, an authority in Roman art and architectural studies.

 After graduating she went to the British School at Rome as a scholar in classical studies (1973–75).

 A resident of London, she died there from cancer on 5 May 2022, aged 72.